How DIY Furnace Maintenance Can Save a Repair Bill

-The belts on belt-driven blowers need occasional adjustment or replacement.
+To repair your heating, the belts on belt-driven blowers need occasional adjustment or replacement.
 Inspect the drive belt for cracks or frayed areas.
-A new belt costs about $5.
 When you install the new belt, tension it so it deflects 1/2 to 3/4 in.

 Some older furnaces have two motor bearings and two blower shaft bearings that require annual oiling.
 Clean around the oil caps and remove the caps.
 Apply two to three drops of lightweight machine oil and replace the caps.
 Don’t over-lubricate!

 If your furnace heating ducts also serve as air conditioning ducts, they may have dampers that require adjusting for seasonal changes.
 The seasonal settings should be marked.
 Two-story homes often have separate supply trunks to serve the upstairs and downstairs.

 To send more warm air downstairs (winter setting) or more cold air upstairs (summer setting), adjust the damper handle on each supply trunk.

 If your furnace is blowing cold air, here’s our round-up of common conditions that cause furnaces to blow cold air, along with DIY fixes.

 Seal leaky ducts, especially return air ducts, with special metal tape or high temperature silicone.
 Then conduct a backdrafting test to make sure the combustion gases go up the flue: Adjust the thermostat so the burners come on.
 Hold a smoking stick of incense beside the draft hood.
 The smoke should be drawn into the hood.